shivams786/KernelBridge-Concurrent-Linux-Character-Device-Driver-/README.md

 sudo bash tests/run_all_tests.sh
 ```

-The deterministic order is basic I/O, ioctl, non-blocking behavior, poll, and
+The order is basic I/O, ioctl behavior, non-blocking behavior, poll, and then
 concurrency.
-The runner preserves logs in `tests/logs/`.

 ## Common Troubleshooting Steps